harchuk/jimbo/README.md

 Open `http://localhost:8000` to view snapshots and trigger rollbacks.

+When running inside a cluster, the web application watches resource events and automatically creates new snapshots on changes.
+This allows you to inspect a timeline of cluster states and roll back to any previous snapshot via the UI.

 LDAP authentication and detailed resource selection are out of scope for this MVP but can be added later.